 The criminal charge of vehicular homicide was created by the Florida legislature to cover the gap between manslaughter under Florida Statute Section 782.07 and the criminal offense of reckless driving.
-McCreary v.
-Florida, 371 So.2d 1024 (Florida 1979).
 As a result, the distinction between a simple traffic infraction and the criminal offense of vehicular homicide is sometimes difficult to determine.

-If reckless conduct cannot be proven as required under Florida law, then the defense should win a motion to dismiss prior to trial or a motion for directed judgment of acquittal at trial for the offense of vehicular homicide.
+If reckless conduct cannot be proven as required under Florida law, then the defense should win a "motion to dismiss" prior to trial or a "motion for directed judgment of acquittal" at trial for the charge of vehicular homicide.

 Attorney for Vehicular Homicide in Tampa, FL

 One of the most serious charges under Florida law is for vehicular homicide after the driver is accused of causing the death of another person while driving a vehicle in a reckless manner likely to cause death or serious injury.

 Under Florida Law, vehicular homicide is a serious second-degree felony punishable by up to fifteen (15) years in Florida State Prison and a $10,000 fine.
 If the driver is convicted of vehicular homicide under Florida law, then the Florida Department of Highway Safety and Motor Vehicles must impose a minimum three (3) year revocation of the driver's license after any period of incarceration is served.

 The penalties are even more serious when the driver is also accused of leaving the scene of the crash involving vehicular homicide.

 If you were involved in a car accident involving a fatality, it is important to seek out the services of an attorney.
 Our offices are conveniently located in downtown Tampa, FL, just a few blocks from the courthouse.
 We also have a second office in New Port Richey, across from the courthouse at the West Pasco Judicial Center.